Robert Bobroczky: The Tallest Basketball Player Ever?

 Bobroczky’s development followed the classic prospect route.
 In 2014 he joined the amateur club Stella Azzurra in Italy, then in 2016 relocated to SPIRE Institute in Geneva, Ohio, a college-prep program known for international talent.
 He made his SPIRE debut on 14 January 2017, drawing large crowds and heavy media attention.

-Coaches focused on conditioning and fundamental skill work, essentially building an athletic base beneath a frame that had arrived years ahead of it.
+Coaches focused on conditioning and fundamental skill work, from footwork to shooting form and proper jump shot technique, essentially building an athletic base beneath a frame that had arrived years ahead of it.
 In July 2020 he committed to Rochester Christian University in Michigan, an NAIA-level program, though the COVID-19 pandemic briefly sent him back to Romania before he returned in fall 2021.

 Historical context: the tallest players